tinoryj/tinoryj.github.io/_posts/2020-05-13-Note-Oh2020AniFilter.md

 ## Comments

-* Since the atomic write unit of NVM is 8byte, why not directly modify the size of each bucket of the filter to directly match NVM ?
+* Since the atomic write unit of NVM is 8byte, why not directly modify the size of each bucket of the filter to directly match NVM?